 I had been having trouble configuring PHPstorm to run my test suite directly on it.
 If you have PHPstorm and have a test class opened, you can click on the green arrow, on the left side of the test function's name, and let the IDE run the test through PHPUnit and output the result.
 After the first run (which should fail) you can rapidly re-execute it by clicking ctrl+F5 (on Windows/Linux).
 This workflow is better than going to the console, accessing the history to show past executed commands and run the command to test a function/entire class.
 And so, I spent the next hour and a half configuring a remote PHP interpreter with Docker, configuring PHPUnit to use a custom configuration file (under the tests folder) and going back and forth with little mistakes, along the way.

 After I got it to work properly, I started creating the different tests for each important part of the report's response structure.
 I knew I could use two special functions, for this: "assertJsonStructure()" and "assertJsonFragment()".
 I've never used them much, before, but the work I was doing was a perfect use case for these functions.

 By using the "assertJsonStructure()", I can validate that a given response has the required structure, by checking if the defined keys are present.
 On the other hand, "assertJsonFragment()" validates that the response contains the given information, by checking not only the keys but also its values.
-Here's an example of how I used the two to test for a valid response:

 As you can see, the "AssertJsonStructure()" is checking the response of the "getJson()" for the existence of the keys I defined as required.
 Now note that I'm not checking the keys' values, but only that the structure is as defined.
 The values are checked on the "assertJsonFragment()" where it's checked that the response has the given fragment somewhere.
 Alone, these assertions are prone to false positives but together they make a pretty good enforcing of the necessary structure of the response.
 Pretty neat, I think!